Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     Diagram 1 shows the workflow with a live media ingest from an
     ingest source towards a media processing entity.
-    In the example in diagram 1, the media processing entity
+    In the example, the media processing entity
-    prepares the final media presentation for the client
+    prepares the final media presentation for the client  .
-    that is delivered by the Content Delivery Network to a client.
     The media processing entity could be a live packager for DASH or HLS streams.

     Diagram 2 shows the example in workflow 2 were content
     is ingested directly into a Content Delivery Network.
-    The content delivery network enables the delivery to the client.
+    The content delivery network enables the delivery to the client, but does not generate the manifests.

-    An example of a media ingest protocol for the first workflow
+    A legacy example of a media ingest protocol for the first workflow
     is the ingest part of the Microsoft Smooth
     Streaming protocol [=MS-SSTR=].
 This protocol
     connects live encoders/ingest sources